 The easiest Brazilian cheese bread recipe you will ever find

 In case you don’t read Portuguese, the original ingredients were: cassava flour, oil, cured (aged) cheese, eggs and milk.
 And four lines of instructions.
 My kind of recipe.
-I used Otto’s Cassava flour, full-fat coconut milk (unsweetened, in can, I buy 365 from Whole Foods), Pecorino Romano cheese, avocado oil and two pastured eggs.
+I used Otto’s Cassava flour, full-fat coconut milk (unsweetened, in a can, I buy 365 from Whole Foods), Pecorino Romano cheese, avocado oil and two pastured eggs.
 Luana told me that Pecorino Romano is also her choice when she needs to replace aged Brazilian cheese.

+It is super easy.
 It literally took me 10 minutes to make the dough and 30 minutes to bake it and the result was mind-blowing.
 The crust is golden brown and crispy and hard and the inside is gooey, salty, cheesy goodness.
 I’m not even going to mention how many I had, for the sake of being informed to make this post, of course.
 But in all seriousness, I had to try it warm, cold and after keeping it for a few hours in the fridge, and all of them were amazing.